How to Bottle Feed Your Baby Goat - Bottle Feeding Instructions

 4. Another less accurate but faster method is to put the bottles in a bucket and pour hot water high enough to cover the milk line.
 Let the bottles warm for 5-10 minutes.

 Always test milk!
-Remember, goats run a 101-102 body temperature so they will like their milk warmer than a human kid.
+Remember, goats run a 102-103 body temperature, so they will like their milk warmer than a human kid but still do not offer super hot milk as it can burn their mouth.

 TIP: If you are headed to the barn in cold weather and or have multiple kids to feed, use a small bucket or bowl filled with the warmed water and continue to submerge the bottles in the warm water right up until the kid(s) is fed.